MultiSafepay/docs/content/integrations/ecommerce-integrations/magento2/faq/migrating-to-new-plugin.md

 ---
-title : "What should i do when migrating to plugin version 2?"
+title : "What should I do when migrating to the new plugin?"
-meta_title: "Magento 2 plugin FAQ - Migration to version 2  - MultiSafepay Docs"
+meta_title: "Magento 2 plugin FAQ - Migration to the new plugin  - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 layout: "faqdetail"
 read_more: "Version 2 of our plugin is a different plugin and has been built from the ground up.
 This also means that there are some differences, compared to the deprecated plugin.
 This article will describe in detail all of the most important differences, to prevent you running in to unexpected behaviour."
 ---
-Version 2 of our plugin is a different plugin and has been built from the ground up.
+Our new plugin has been built from the ground up.
 This also means that there are some differences, compared to the deprecated plugin.
 This article will describe in detail all of the most important differences, to prevent you running in to unexpected behaviour.

 ### 1. Installation of the new plugin
 It should be technically possible to have both the old and new plugin installed, but this has not been tested and unexpected things might happen.
 Therefore, we recommend to completely remove the deprecated plugin, before installing the new one.